This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 When Does a Potato Plant Flower?

-Generally, potato plants flower as they get closer to the end of their growing season, as the plant nears maturity.
+Generally, potato plants flower as they reach the end of their growing season, as the plant nears maturity.
 This is a sign that the potato tubers underneath are doing well.
-However, when the flower starts forming, it’s still not time to begin harvesting the tubers.
+However, when the flower starts forming, it’s still not time to harvest the tubers.
 The bulk of the potato tubers usually experiences the highest growth rates once a potato plant flowers.

 Must You Wait for the Potatoes to Flower Before Digging Them Up?